-LAS VEGAS -- Highly anticipated data released today by Verizon Business shows the number of insider breaches is rising, caused largely by malicious insiders who collude
+LAS VEGAS -- Highly anticipated data released today by Verizon Business shows the number of insider breaches is rising, caused largely by malicious insiders who collude with cybercriminals, granting them access to critical systems.

 The 2010 Verizon Data Breach Investigations report, released on the eve of Black Hat 2010, found that stolen credentials have become the most common way attackers gain access to enterprises.
 But the credentials were rarely stolen using sophisticated methods.
 Instead, malicious insiders were involved in 48% of cases -- a 26% increase vs. last year -- and in some cases, freely revealed their administrative passwords, enabling attackers easy access to sensitive data, said Bryan Sartin, director of the Verizon Business Investigative Response team.